Pricing

 Nothing to disclose.

-The patient referred to in this video article has given their informed consent to be filmed and is aware that information and images will be published online.
+The parents of the patient referred to in this video have given their informed consent for surgery to be filmed and were aware that information and images will be published online.

 Citations

 1. Schwabe GC, Mundlos S. Genetics of congenital hand anomalies.
 Handchir Mikrochir Plast Chir.
-2004; 36:85-97. doi: 10.1055/s-2004-817884.
+2004; 36:85-97. doi:10.1055/s-2004-817884.

 2. Mandal K, Phadke SR, Kalita J. Congenital swan neck deformity of fingers with syndactyly.
 Clin Dysmorphol.
-2008; (2):109-11. doi: 10.1097/MCD.0b013e3282f5280f.
+2008; (2):109-11. doi:10.1097/MCD.0b013e3282f5280f.

 3. Malik S, Afzal M, Gul S, Wahab A, Ahmad M. Autosomal dominant syndrome of camptodactyly, clinodactyly, syndactyly, and bifid toes.
-Am J Med Genet A. 2010; 152A (9):2313-7. doi: 10.1002/ajmg.a.33552.
+Am J Med Genet A. 2010; 152A (9):2313-7. doi:10.1002/ajmg.a.33552.

 4. The Care of Congenital Hand Anomalies 2E.
 Adrian E. Flatt.
 Quality Medical Publishing.
-1994. doi: 10.1016/0266-7681(94)90269-0
+1994. doi:10.1016/0266-7681(94)90269-0.

 5. Papadakis M, Manios A, Trompoukis C. Surgical treatment of polydactyly and syndactyly during the 4th century AD.
 Acta Chir Belg.
 2019; 119(1):64-65. doi:10.1080/00015458.2018.1534392.